Indoor air pollution and The Health Risks

 The global health impact from toxic pollutants such as heavy metals, pesticides and radionuclides, is greater than previously thought.
 Today, more than 100 million people are estimated to be at risk from toxic pollution at levels above international health standards.

 Using ventilation to dilute contaminants, filtration, and source control are the primary methods for improving indoor air quality in most building according many other research facilities.
 Using quality air cleaner and purifiers are essential, especially for those that have allergies, asthma and other respiratory health conditions.

 My suggestion from my personal experience with suffering from severe allergies is I have found that the and good quality air purifier and cleaner that cleans the air thoroughly has made a big difference in the air quality in my home.
-I can tell when I turn it off for just a day that I feel cannot breath as easily and I can smell all sort of odors that this air purifier helps to eliminate.
+I can tell when I turn it off for just a day that I feel can’t breath as easily and I can smell all sort of odors that this air purifier helps to eliminate.
 I know that I need to turn it back on and within an hour I can feel the difference.
 I sleep better, I can function better and do ordinary daily tasks within as much strain.
 I am not trying to tell you that you must buy this product, but I know that these air purifier have helped me.
 Air pollution is with all around us and it affects every aspect of our lives.
 This is just one step to helping your family stay healthy and if you suffer from chronic allergies, asthma, or any respiratory condition I believe it could make a difference in your life as it has mine.
 It is your decision and your health of you and your family.
 You need to do what is best for you!